·

 Probably the most important item in your flight arsenal, these toddler headphones are perfect for playing nursery rhymes, or just soothing music so your kids can relax.

-If you want headphones that make your little or look good too, so you don’t have to take them off for travel photos, try these Bluetooth LED light cat ear headphones or these cute unicorn headphones.
+If you want headphones that also make your little one look good so you don’t have to take them off for travel photos, try these Bluetooth LED light cat ear headphones or these cute unicorn headphones.

 Some airlines will give you “kids kit”.